 Essays should be submitted to CARAT by Monday, March 25, 2019.
 Announcement of the award recipients will occur at the end of April.

-Questions pertaining to the Gordon Parks Essay Prize may be directed to:
+Questions pertaining to the Gordon Parks Foundation Essay Prize at Harvard may be directed to:

 Feven Girmay, Undergraduate Studies and ALP Program Coordinator

 Office: Barker Center, 2nd Floor, 231A

 Specific questions will be forwarded to the Parks Prize committee chair.